Home composting: History

 While composting was cultivated during the Neolithic Age in Scotland, home composting experienced a much later start.
 Indoor composting, also known as home composting, was discovered in 1905 by Albert Howard who went on to develop the practice for the next 30 years.

 J.I.
 Rodale, considered the pioneer of the organic method in America, continued Howard's work and further developed indoor composting from 1942 on.
 Since then, various methods of composting have been adapted.
 Indoor composting aided in organic gardening and farming and the development of modern composting.
 It originally entailed a layering method, where materials are stacked in alternating layers and the stack is turned at least twice.

 Fundamentals

 Aerobic vs. Anaerobic

 Two ways to home compost are through the aerobic and anaerobic method.
 Aerobic composting involves the decomposition of organic materials using oxygen and is the recommended method for home composting.
 There are several benefits of aerobic (with oxygen) composting over anaerobic (without oxygen) composting such as less harmful byproducts.
-While aerobic composting does produce some carbon dioxide, anaerobic composting releases methane, which is a greenhouse gas significantly more harmful than carbon dioxide.
+An example of anaerobic composting is bokashi composting.While aerobic composting does produce some carbon dioxide, anaerobic composting releases methane, which is a greenhouse gas significantly more harmful than carbon dioxide.
 Aerobic compost is a faster process due to availability of oxygen allowing for growth of composting microorganisms.
 Aerobic composting calls for larger bins, oxygen, moisture, and turning (only if without worms).